 Tuscany » Tour through the Terre di Siena from Siena to San Galgano || » BACK

 TOUR THROUGH THE TERRE DI SIENA FROM SIENA TO SAN GALGANO

 From Siena to San Galgano Abbey along the road via Cassia to discover the sophisticated civilization of the Etruscans

 Itinerary: Siena, Murlo, Monticiano, San Galgano

-After visiting the abbey, walk up the path to the Pieve di Montesiepi also known as the Rotonda di Montesiepi (because of its round mausoleum-like architectural outline) and as Eremo (hermitage) di Montesiepi.
+After visiting the abbey, walk up the path to the Pieve di Montesiepi also known as the Rotonda di Montesiepi (because of its round mausoleum-like architectural outline) and Eremo (hermitage) di Montesiepi.
 The current building was probably erected in the 14th century on the base of a pre-existing one.

-It was here that Galgano Guidotti, the later Sainte Galgano, became a hermit in 1180.
+It was here where Galgano Guidotti, the later Sainte Galgano, became a hermit in 1180.
 This decision was induced by various dreams and visions that lead him to stop his ruthless life.
 As a worldly sign of his inner change, Galgano stuck his sword into a rock on the hill of Montesiepi and therefore, turned himself from a knight to a hermit and his sword from a weapon to a cross.

 Some pictures about the tour "from Siena to San Galgano":